K

 POZO IZQUIERDO

-The PWA Grand Slam wave venue and the windiest point on Gran Canaria — a relentless cross-offshore Alisio blasting 25–35 knots daily from June to September, with Atlantic swell generating world-class wave faces for advanced riders.
+The PWA Grand Slam wave venue and the windiest point on Gran Canaria — a relentless cross-offshore Alisio blasting 25–35 knots daily from June to September, with Atlantic swell generating demanding wave faces for advanced riders.
 This is not a freeride destination.
 It is, however, the closest thing to a permanent wind machine on European soil.

 May–Oct